VineLang/vine/docs/features/inverse.typ

 The initialization of a normal variable affects accesses on lines before any reassignment of the variable.
-The initialization of an inverted variable affects accesses on lines *after* any reassignment of the variable.
+The initialization of an inverted variable affects accesses on lines _after_ any reassignment of the variable.

-## Time Travel
+== Time Travel

 At this point, a natural question is: when is this useful?